NCAS-CMS/cf-python/docs/source/api_reference.rst

 Version |release| for version |version| of the CF conventions.

-.. note:: **This version of cf is for Python 3 only** and there are
+.. important:: **This version of cf is for Python 3 only** and there are
           :ref:`incompatible differences between versions 2.x and 3.x
           <two-to-three-changes>` of cf.